 Forest restoration is the most important method by which we can achieve largely forested landscapes.
 However, reforestation has historically been extensive with an intent to "plant as many acres as possible," despite a lack of clearly defined site-specific objectives linked to succinct landscape objectives (Wilson et al. 2005).
-Although this approach may have been initially warranted, it fails to recognize important components of successful ecosystem restoration (e.g., succinct objectives linked to wildlife population response) (Young 2000).
-Obviously, the establishment of clearly defined focal areas and restoration priorities is necessary to effectively meet landscape conservation objectives (see Priority Wildlife Species and Habitat Objectives; Table 1) (Llewellyn et al. 1996, Twedt et al. 2006).
-Over the last 5-10 years, conservation objectives have been used more effectively in prioritizing bottomland hardwood restoration (e.g., use of songbird, Figure 4 and 5, and black bear, Figure 6, decision support tools in the ranking of WRP).
+Although this approach may have been initially warranted, it fails to recognize important components of successful ecosystem restoration (e.g., succinct objectives linked to wildlife population response [Young 2000]).
+Obviously, the establishment of clearly defined focal areas and restoration priorities is necessary to effectively meet landscape conservation objectives (Chapter II; Table 1) (Llewellyn et al. 1996, Twedt et al. 2006).
+Over the last 5-10 years, conservation objectives have been used more effectively in prioritizing bottomland hardwood restoration (e.g., use of songbird [Fig. 4 and 5] and black bear [Fig. 6] decision support tools in the ranking of WRP).